DatKidDude/FinalProject/README.md

-# FinalProject Application to store website information
+# FinalProject Application to store website information.
+To use the program you must use the two images.
+Open up the image files and right click on the image.
+Next, save the image as the default file name and then move them into your IDE.